-Over the years of hosting visitors in Edinburgh at Craigwell Cottage, we’ve had many guests who have gone to visit Rosslyn Chapel, on the outskirts of the city.
-They have often been prompted to make their trip their because they have read about it in Dan Brown’s book “The Da Vinci Code” or have seen the film of the same name starring Tom Hanks.
+Rosslyn Chapel is located on the outskirts of the city.
+It attracts a great many visitors every year.
+Some prompted to make their trip because they have read about it in Dan Brown’s book “The Da Vinci Code” or have seen the film of the same name starring Tom Hanks.
 The book was originally published in 2003, and led to a huge influx of visitors to Rosslyn Chapel.
 When the movie was released in 2006, the Chapel began to set even more record numbers of visitors each year.
 Indeed, it was the increase in the number of visitors which led to more conservation work being possible, and the building of the Visitor Centre.

 We discovered that it’s easy enough to visit Rosslyn from the centre of Edinburgh as the route 37 travels there (catch a bus at North Bridge direction Penicuik).
 The stop at the Roslin Hotel in Roslin is the nearest to Rosslyn Chapel.
 The Chapel is well signposted, and the bus driver will be happy to tell you which stop.

 There is a visitor centre at the Chapel where you can find out more about the building and watch videos about the history and renovation.

 There is a wide range of gift items available in the shop, and a small café serving drinks, snacks and light lunches.
 This is also where you will find out about the timing of guided visits and talks which take place throughout the day.
 On the day we visited there were hourly talks and in between times there was another guide talking about medieval knights and armour.